 As well as the online games, this music pack includes a PDF download with useful extra resources including a certificate for getting a job at the Train Station!

-Most of the games in this music pack are customisable.
+Most of the games in this pack are customisable so you can adapt to each individual student.

 - Emoji Lab and Aliens Love Pizza, for example, both include draggable notes which you can move into any position on the stave.
 Tailor to your student that only knows two notes and those that know more!